Clastify logo

 Image

-For a coloured equilibrium, you can often see this happen.
-If adding acid increases [H⁺] and H⁺ appears on the left of the equilibrium equation, the system shifts right to consume some H⁺.
-The colour then moves toward the species on the right.
+For a coloured equilibrium, you can often see the shift happening.
+If adding acid increases [H+][H^+] and H+H^+ appears on the left of the equilibrium equation, the system shifts right to consume some H+H^+.
+The colour then changes toward the species on the right.
 The colour is not magic; it is a concentration change you can see.

 Changing pressure in gaseous equilibria

-Pressure changes mainly affect gases.
+Pressure changes mainly matter for gases.
 Increasing pressure shifts equilibrium toward the side with fewer moles of gas particles.
 Decreasing pressure shifts equilibrium toward the side with more moles of gas particles.
 If both sides have the same number of moles of gas, changing pressure has no effect on the equilibrium position.

-For heterogeneous equilibria, only count gaseous species when deciding the pressure effect.
+For heterogeneous equilibria, count only gaseous species when deciding the pressure effect.
 Solids, liquids and aqueous species do not contribute significantly to pressure changes in this context.

-The guide example X(g) ⇌ X(aq) is useful.
-Increasing pressure favours removal of gas particles from the gas phase, so more X dissolves and the equilibrium shifts toward X(aq).
-Decreasing pressure favours X(g).
+The guide example X(g)X(aq)X(g) \rightleftharpoons X(aq) is useful.
+Increasing pressure favours removal of gas particles from the gas phase, so more XX dissolves and the equilibrium shifts toward X(aq)X(aq).
+Decreasing pressure favours X(g)X(g).

 Image